Coworking Canada Unconference

 Creative Blueprint

-Creative Blueprint has inspired a global network of coworking catalysts and change makers for the past 20 years.
+Ashley is the Executive Director of Coworking Canada.
+Through her company Creative Blueprint, Ashley has inspired a global network of coworking catalysts and change makers for the past 22 years.
 Ashley co-founded Coworking Canada, the Coworking Ontario, and Coworking Toronto collectives, The Coworking IDEA Project, and the Coworking Health Insurance Plan (COHIP).
-Ashley worked to develop 312 Main: Centre for Social and Economic Innovation, OCADU’s Xpace, the CB Studios in Toronto and Seattle, The Foundery Buildings, and the international Coworking Alliance Summit.
+Ashley worked to develop 312 Main: Centre for Social and Economic Innovation, OCADU’s Xpace, the CB Studios in Toronto and Seattle, The Foundery Buildings, and she co-produces the international Coworking Alliance Summit.

 Monique Cherrie